FROM-THE-EARTH/canbeta/docs/server/server_client.md

 from pisat.comm.transceiver import CommSocket

-from can09.server import CommandBase, ResponseBase from can09.server import RequestForm, RequestParam, Request
+from can09.server import CommandBase, ResponseBase from can09.server import RequestForm, RequestParams, Request

 class CatCommand(CommandBase):
     COMMAND = b"BB"